oirlab/liger_iris_pipeline/docs/rop_pipeline.rst

 Running the Examples
 ---------------------
 There is a example run in the iris_pipeline/readout/tests directory.
 The sample ramp is given in the sample_ramp_new.fits.
 This file can be extracted from `Figshare <https://figshare.com/articles/sample_ramp_new_fits/12462491>`_.
 There is a minimal pytest script that is in 'iris_pipeline/tests'.
-THis also requires the 'sample_ramp_new.fits' from the link above.
+This also requires the 'sample_ramp_new.fits' from the link above to be downloaded into iris_pipeline/tests/data.

 The sampling.cfg gives the configurations for the pipeline